Data Sets for Quantitative Research

 Machine-readable data for use in quantitative research

-The Data Archives Service at MU Libraries offers reference assistance to MU faculty, staff and students in the acquisition of raw datasets for use in teaching and original research.
-Through our campus memberships in the Inter-university Consortium for Political and Social Research (ICPSR) and the Roper Center for Public Opinion Research, MU affiliates may access and download any of thousands of datasets on a wide variety of topics.
-We also help users access the growing collection of public use datasets on the internet.
+The Data Services unit at MU Libraries offers reference assistance to MU faculty, staff and students in the acquisition of datasets for use in teaching and original research.
+Through our affiliation with the Inter-university Consortium for Political and Social Research (ICPSR) and the Roper Center for Public Opinion Research (see tabs above), MU faculty, staff and students may download any of thousands of datasets on a wide variety of topics.
+We also help researchers access the growing collection of PUBLIC USE DATASETS on the internet.

-MU faculty from a variety of departments are engaged in social, political, health and demographic research using raw data.
-Their findings promote a better understanding of our social and political structures.
+MU faculty from a variety of departments are engaged in research using data downloaded from archives.
 We invite you to visit our "Faculty Spotlight" page which features some of their projects.

 - International Country Risk Guide (ICRG) Table 3B: Political Risk Points by Component, 1984-2009